 Active Protection, Not Passive Oversight

 Being a trustee is not just about managing assets and distributing them to beneficiaries.
 It also means protecting the trust's legal interests.
-This statute makes that obligation explicit.
+The duty to enforce claims and defend against them is a core part of trust administration.

 A trustee shall take reasonable steps to enforce claims of the trust and to defend claims against the trust.

-A.R.S. § 14-10811On the enforcement side, this could mean collecting debts owed to the trust, pursuing insurance claims, or taking legal action against someone who damaged trust property.
-If the trust is owed money or has a valid legal claim, the trustee cannot simply ignore it.
+A.R.S. § 14-10811On the enforcement side, the trustee must act when the trust has a valid claim.
+That could mean collecting debts owed to the trust, pursuing insurance claims, or taking legal action against someone who damaged trust property.
+A trustee who ignores a valid claim may face a breach of fiduciary duty allegation.

 When the Trust Faces a Claim

-On the defense side, the trustee must respond to lawsuits, creditor claims, or other legal challenges directed at the trust.
-Failing to respond could result in a default judgment that costs the trust, and the beneficiaries, significantly.
+On the defense side, the trustee must act to respond to lawsuits, creditor claims, or other legal challenges directed at the trust.
+Failing to respond could result in a default judgment.
+That outcome can cost the trust and its beneficiaries significantly.

 The standard is reasonableness, not perfection.
 A trustee does not have to pursue every possible claim regardless of cost.
-If the expense of litigation would outweigh the potential recovery, a prudent trustee might reasonably decide not to proceed.
-But the trustee must at least evaluate the situation and make an informed decision.
+If the expense of litigation outweighs the potential recovery, a prudent trustee might reasonably decide not to proceed.
+But the duty to act requires at least evaluating the situation and making an informed decision in good faith.

-For families selecting a successor trustee, this duty highlights why the role requires someone who is willing to engage with difficult situations.
+For families selecting a successor trustee, this duty matters.
 A trustee who avoids conflict or ignores legal matters can put the entire trust at risk.
+The role requires someone willing to engage with difficult situations when they arise.